Contributed posts

 Urinary Tract Infections

 Irritable bladder can also result from urinary tract infections (UTIs).
 These often creep up on you when you least expect it, leading to fever and incessant irritation and pain.
+Store-bought and online remedies such as certain Herbalife products can boost your immune system, hydrate and supplement vitamin and mineral intake.

 If you think you have a UTI and it doesn’t resolve itself after 48 hours, go to your doctor.
 They can prescribe antibiotics that will clear it up.